 A student must be able to communicate effectively and sensitively with clients, family members, and other members of the health care team.
 This includes expressive and receptive modes of verbal, nonverbal and written communication.
 Examples include (but are not limited to) the ability to:

 - document nursing assessment, nursing action, and client/family responses

 - read patient documentation and important medical literature

 - give an accurate report of patient information to other health care professionals and members of the client’s health care team

-The Lynchburg College Nursing Department’s approach to reasonable accommodations for disabilities is consistent with that of the college.
-Lynchburg College guarantees all students with documented disabilities equal access to an education – limited only by personal ability and not by disability, and supports students in obtaining reasonable accommodations.
+The University of Lynchburg Nursing Department’s approach to reasonable accommodations for disabilities is consistent with that of the University.
+The University of Lynchburg guarantees all students with documented disabilities equal access to an education – limited only by personal ability and not by disability, and supports students in obtaining reasonable accommodations.
 This is in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Amendments Act of 2008.

 No student will be excluded from any course or curriculum of study on the basis of disability if the student can perform the essential functions of the course or curriculum with reasonable accommodations.
 Some specific courses of study have rigorous technical standards which must be met by all students.
 Consideration of attendance and assignment extensions are made individually between the DSC and individual professors on a case-by-case basis using guidelines provided by the Office of Civil Rights (OCR).
 Attendance and other classroom policies, course schedule, assignment due dates, etc., should be provided to students in a written or electronic format.